 Three checkpoints must also be successfully completed in this program.
 Checkpoint 1 is completed through submission of all materials required for admission to the program (see admission requirements described below).
 Requirements for Checkpoint 2 must be met after successful completion of all required coursework and prior to ED 630, the student teaching internship experience in the degree program, and must indicate a potential for success in student teaching.
+(Note: Students must provide proof of CPR/ Heimlich Maneuver/AED certification prior to student teaching semester.)
 Checkpoint 3 is completed at the end of the ED 630 student teaching experience.
-This checkpoint involves successful completion of additional performance assessments during the student teaching experience, PRAXIS II licensure tests (for elementary education), and completion of all other licensing and degree requirements.
+This checkpoint involves successful completion of additional performance assessments during the student teaching experience, passing scores on PRAXIS II licensure tests prior to student teaching for elementary education, and completion of all other licensing and degree requirements.